SahilSR81/GrocerWeb/README.md

-#To run this project on your local machine
+#To run this project on your local machine or github codespace
+First download the zip and extract on local machine
+If on github codespace then just clone this repo and then do this

 Go to the terminal then in the project directory first grocs file directory once inside then :
 First type : pip install django